 The main function of consumer court is to provide some extra privilege to the consumers and to maintain fair practice by the seller or the service provider towards the consumer.
 Submitting complaint is very simple and a consumer has no need to hire any lawyer.
 Approaching a consumer court is very simple and extremely cheap as you can represent yourself without having to hire a lawyer and not required to pay any court fee but just a nominal fee.

-The Morigaon District Consumer Forum was established as per the government order and started working from 1992.The main objective of this Forum is to protect the large body of consumers from exploitation and to provide cheap, speedy and simple Redressal to consumer disputes.
+DISTRICT CONSUMER DISPUTES REDRESSAL COMMISSION was established as per the government order and started working from 1992.The main objective of this COMMISSION is to protect the large body of consumers from exploitation and to provide cheap, speedy and simple Redressal to consumer disputes.

-- A Consumer Disputes Redressal Forum to be known as the "District Consumer Forum (DCF)" established by the State Government in each district.
-This consumer court deals with complaints where the value of the goods or services and compensation, if any, claimed is less than Twenty Lakhs.
+- A Consumer Disputes Redressal COMMISSIONto be known as the "District Commission" established by the State Government in each district.
+This consumer court deals with complaints where the value of the goods or services and compensation, if any, claimed upto Rupees One Crore.

 - The cause of action, partly or wholly is within the jurisdiction.

 - Engagement of Lawyer is not compulsory, the complainant can himself/herself or through a representative represent his/her case.